kptdev/kpt/docs/design-docs/08-package-variant.md

 This is a pretty complicated structure.
 To make it more understandable, the first thing to notice is that many fields have a plain version, and an `Expr` version.
-Only one of these should be used for any given field.
-For example, you can use either `downstream` or `downstreamExpr`, but not both.
 The plain version is used when the value is static across all the PackageVariants; the `Expr` version is used when the value needs to vary across PackageVariants.

 Let's consider a simple example.
 Suppose we have a package for provisioning namespaces called "base-ns".
 We want to instantiate this several times in the